What is UGC? 7 brands show you the meaning of user-generated content

 First, you will trust the peer recommendations more than shiny marketing materials.

-Secondly, UGC marketing shows real-life scenarios for the product and service, helping other customers see how the product would fit into their home and how to use it.
-I recently bought a home office desk and was only convinced of the size after seeing the desk in someone else’s living room!
+Secondly, UGC marketing shows real-life scenarios for the product and service, helping other customers see how the product would fit into their homes and how to use it.
+I recently bought a home office desk and was only convinced of its size after seeing it in someone else’s living room!

 See how Worktop Express shows "Our Customers' Creations" on their homepage.
-After clicking any of the images on the website, the website visitor finds the matching product.
+The website visitor finds the matching product after clicking any of the images on the website.
 And oh yeah, people do click those images and videos A LOT!

 A shoppable Instagram feed on a webshop